 4. Other forms of anxiety-related abdominal symptoms.

-Anxiety-related abdominal symptoms can present with other forms such as:
+Anxiety-related abdominal symptoms can present in other forms, such as:

-- A sense of tight band around the stomach.
+- A sense of a tight band around the stomach.

 - A feeling of “butterflies” in the stomach.